ddrcode/teensy_6502_bridge/README.md

 ### Example

 ![Example wiring](./assets/board.jpg)

+The photo shows wiring on solderable prototype board (a breadbord could be used instead).
-The photo demonstrates the complete configuration, as per table above (all CPU pins are connected to Teensy, apart pin 35).
+All CPU pins are connected to Teensy, apart the pin 35 (NC).
 The CPU pin 8 (VDD) is connected via [decoupling capacitor](https://en.wikipedia.org/wiki/Decoupling_capacitor).
 Additionally, there are some LEDs to indicate some of the signals.